OVERVIEW

 Nonrefundable tax credits

 A nonrefundable credit essentially means that the credit can’t be used to increase your tax refund or to create a tax refund when you wouldn’t have already had one.
 In other words, your savings cannot exceed the amount of tax you owe.
-For example on your 2022 tax return, if the only credit you’re eligible for is a $500 Child and Dependent Care Credit, and the tax you owe is only $200—the $300 excess is nonrefundable.
+For example, on your 2024 tax return, if the only credit you’re eligible for is a $500 Child and Dependent Care Credit, and the tax you owe is only $200—the $300 excess is nonrefundable.
 This means that the credit will eliminate the entire $200 of tax, but you don’t receive a tax refund for the remaining $300.
-For 2021, the Child and Dependent Care Credit is fully refundable so not only would you reduce your tax to $0, you would be eligible for a $300 refund.
+For 2021, the Child and Dependent Care Credit is fully refundable so not only would you reduce your tax to $0, but you would also be eligible for a $300 refund.

 Refundable tax credits